Supreme Court Directs Bar Association Election Disputes To Civil Courts, Keeps Legal Question Open

 WhatsApp

-In a significant ruling, the Supreme Court has clarified that disputes concerning Bar Association elections should be taken to civil courts, not constitutional courts under Article 226.
-The bench, consisting of Justices Abhay S Oka and AG Masih, specifically addressed the case involving the Alipore Bar Association, ultimately disposing of the plea while leaving related legal questions unresolved.
+In a significant ruling, the Supreme Court has clarified disputes concerning Bar Association elections.
+It should be taken to civil courts, not constitutional courts under Article 226.
+The bench, consisted of Justices Abhay S Oka and AG Masihn.
+They specifically addressed the case involving the Alipore Bar Association.
+This ultimately disposed the plea while leaving related legal questions unresolved.

-The case originated when Subir Sengupta filed a writ petition with the Calcutta High Court, challenging the Alipore Bar Association’s election processes.
-Sengupta argued that around 400 members were improperly included in the voter list despite not clearing the All India Bar Examination (AIBE).
-The High Court responded by annulling the election notice and tasked the Bar Council of West Bengal with determining the voting eligibility of those who had not cleared the AIBE.
+The case originated when Subir Sengupta filed a writ petition with the Calcutta High Court.
+It challenged the Alipore Bar Association’s election processes.
+Sengupta argued that around 400 members were improperly included in the voter list.
+This was despite the fact mostly had not cleared the All India Bar Examination (AIBE).
+The High Court responded by annulling the election notice.
+They tasked the Bar Council of West Bengal with determining the voting eligibility.
+It was of those who had not cleared the AIBE.

 This decision was later appealed by the Alipore Bar Association, and the Division Bench of the High Court ruled that the writ petition under Article 226 was not maintainable against the Bar Association.
 The court indicated that election disputes should be brought before a competent civil court within the legally prescribed timeframe.